ivanatUAdm/bsdxen_/README.md

 Runtime requirements

-    a minimum of 1024MB system memory 8192MB and more higly reccomended
+    a minimum of 1024MB system memory, 8192MB and more higly recommended

 Other information